 Nowadays, cattle ranchers are becoming rarer in Northern Florida as large tracts of land are being sold and developed.
 Renewed interest in preserving this part of Florida’s history has also helped increase the number of Cracker Horses.

 A few families dedicated to the Cracker Horse and early Florida history began working cooperatively with the state to save the breed in the 1980s.
 The Florida Cracker Horse Association and registry were formed and in 2008 the state of Florida named the Cracker Horse its official breed of horse.

 For more information about the Florida Cracker Horse, visit the Florida Cracker Horse Association.
-The five-minute video below has history and footage of the Cracker Horse in action.
+Watch this fun short video below of Florida Cracker Horses picking up dropped ropes for their riders.